malickateeq/GitHub-Notes/Readme.md

     git branch -b <branch_name>

     // A Classification to Branches
-    1.Feature Branch (new stuff your adding to your project)
+    1. Feature Branch (new stuff your adding to your project)
     2. Bug Fix Branch (you introduced a change that broke some existing functionality and needs to get fixed)
     3. Hotfix Branch (a critical fix that needs to go in ASAP to get some functionality up and running again)
 ```